Chuck Norris. Missing in Action. Ranked.

 Well, ladies and gentlemen, there you have it.
 Those are my rankings of the Missing in Action movies.
 A series of movies I hold near and dear to my heart.
 An everlasting testament to the awesomeness that is Chuck Norris.
 But before I go, let me leave you with this fact: If you can see Chuck Norris, he can see you.
 If you can’t see Chuck Norris, you may only be seconds away from death.

 What’s your ranking of the Chuck Norris Mission in Action movies?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!